ChristivieD/java-kirkwood-23/README.md

 Using [IntelliJ](https://jetbrains.com/idea) we created a module with a **Java class** inside it.
 Inside the class we created a main method that displays a message in terminal.
-We can type "so ut" followed by the key to generate the `System.out.println()` statement.
+We can type "sout" followed by the key to generate the `System.out.println()` statement.
 ``` Java
 public class MyClass {